caribank/yawarana-corpus-cldf/README.md

 # A digital sketch grammar of Yawarana

+This is a CLDF dataset containing a sketch grammar of Yawarana, including descriptive prose, an annotated corpus, and a morphological dictionary.
-For a breakdown of the structure of the dataset, check the [cldf folder](cldf).
+For a breakdown of the structure, check the [cldf folder](cldf).
 The most recent release of this dataset is served [here](https://fl.mt/yawarana-sketch).
 The [`pylingdocs`](https://github.com/fmatter/pylingdocs/) source is available [here](https://github.com/fmatter/yawarana-sketch/releases/tag/0.0.3.draft).
 Released versions of this dataset can be found under [releases](https://github.com/fmatter/yawarana-sketch-cldf/releases/), the latest version is [0.0.3.draft](https://github.com/fmatter/yawarana-sketch-cldf/releases/tag/0.0.3.draft).